 For Seniors: Laptop Buying Decisions — Which Features?

-Monitor: The monitor, keyboard, and touchpad are built in to a laptop/netbook, which sets them apart from a desktop PC.
 Note that if the monitor is damaged, you have to pay quite a bit to have it repaired, or you can hook it up to an external monitor.

 Laptops with more sophisticated sound and image capabilities are often referred to as gaming or multimedia models, and they typically require a large-capacity hard drive to handle these functions.
+Because the capabilities of these cards change all the time, you should ask the person you’re buying the laptop from whether the system can handle sophisticated sound and graphics.